List of Disney video games: Other games

-Games that do not fit in the above lists or the franchises they belong weren’t listed above.

 Disney Parks games

 Games based on Disney theme parks and resorts.

 Kingdom Hearts games

-The following games are from the Kingdom Hearts series by Square Enix which incorporates characters from various Disney properties, as well as the Final Fantasy and The World Ends with You series.
-They don't fit in with other Disney properties since Disney characters are mostly non-playable.
+The following games are from the Kingdom Hearts series by Square Enix.
+They incorporate characters from various Disney properties as well as from Square Enix video game series including Final Fantasy and The World Ends with You.

 Spectrobes games

 The following games are from the Spectrobes series.
-It was Disney's first major original video game IP that did not launch alongside a film or TV series.
+It was Disney's first major original video game IP that's not based on a pre-existing film or TV franchise.